Cüneyd Düzyol

 Mustafa Cüneyd Düzyol (born 1964) is a Turkish academic and civil servant who served as the Minister of Development in the interim election government led by Prime Minister Ahmet Davutoğlu between 22 September and 17 November 2015.
 He took over from Müslüm Doğan after his resignation and served during the November 2015 general election.
 He was, as required by the Turkish Constitution, of no political affiliation.
 Before being appointed as the Minister responsible, he served as the Undersecretary to the Development Ministry from 2 December 2014 until his appointment to the cabinet on 22 September 2015.

 Early life and career

 Mustafa Cüneyd Düzyol was born in 1964 in İzmir.
 He graduated from Middle East Technical University Faculty of Civil Engineering in 1988.
 After briefly working in the private sector as a design engineer, he began working for the State Planning Organisation (DTP).
 He became an expert assistant in 1989.
-In 1992, he travelled to the United Kingdom to pursue a Masters in Development Economy at the University of East Anglia.
+In 1992, he travelled to the United Kingdom to pursue a master's in development economy at the University of East Anglia.
 A year later in 1993, he became a planning expert.
 Between 1995 and 1996, he studied at the University of Illinois at Urbana–Champaign in the United States and obtained an MS in economics.